onnx/onnx/docs/docsgen/source/tutorial_python/concepts.rst

 train the model, most of the time with a *docker*.
 Once a model is converted into ONNX, the production environment only needs a runtime to execute the graph defined with ONNX operators.
-This runtime can be developped in any language suitable for the production application, C, java, python, javascript, C#, Webassembly, ARM...
+This runtime can be developed in any language suitable for the production application, C, java, python, javascript, C#, Webassembly, ARM...